 D66 TRAUMA EFFECTS HEALING TIME 11-16 Trembling Modifier -1 on all Agility-based rolls.
 D6 21 White hair None.
 Permanent 22-24 Anxious Modifier -1 on all Wits-based rolls.
 D6 25-31 Sullen Modifier -1 on all Empathy-based rolls.
 D6 32-35 Nightmares Make an Insight roll every shift spent sleeping.
 Failure means that the sleep doesn't count.

+D6 |

-D6 36-41 Nocturnal You can only sleep during the light part of the day.
-2D6 42-43 You are terrified by something related to what broke you.
-The 2D6 44-45 You must drink alcohol every day, or suffer one point of stress / damage to Agility.
+36-41 Nocturnal You can only sleep during the light part of the day.
+2D6 42-43 Phobic suffer one point of stress / damage to Wits each round within Short range of the object of your phobia. \mid 2D6 \mid

+44-45 IAICONOIIC You must drink alcohol every day, or suffer one point of stress / damage to Agility.
 3D6 46-51 Claustrophobic Every stretch in a confined environment, you suffer one point of stress / damage to Wits.

+2D6 |

-2D6 52 Mythomaniac ythomaniac You cannot stop yourself from lying about everything.
-The effect needs to be roleplayed.
-53-54 Paranoia You are certain that someone is out to get you.
-The effect needs to be roleplayed.
-2D6 55 Delusion You are totally convinced of something that is totally untrue, for example that a certain color or item doesn't exist.
-3D6 56 Make an Incight roll every chift.
-If you fail you suffer a newerful 3D6 61-62 2 Altered personality Your personality is altered in a fundamental way.
+56 Make an Insight roll every shift.
+If you fail, you suffer a powerful hallucination.
+The GM determines the details.
+3D6 61-62 Altered personality Your personality is altered in a fundamental way.
 Determine how together with the GM.
 The effect should be roleplayed.
-Permanent 63 Amnesia You lose all memory, and cannot recollect who you or the other PCs are.
-The effect should be roleplayed.
-D6 64-65 Catatonic You stare blankly into oblivion, and do not respond to any stimuli.
-66 Heart attack Your heart stops, and you die of pure fright.
+Permanent 63 Amnesia

+64-65 Catatonic You stare blankly into oblivion, and do not respond to any stimuli.
+D6 66 Heart attack Your heart stops, and you die of pure fright.